 Broadcasters do this in a number of ways.

 Classifications enable viewers to exercise choice as to what to watch on television (both free-to-air and pay television).
 Scheduling and time of broadcast (on free-to-air television and radio) also inform this choice.
 Audience advisories (including warnings) enable choice about what viewers and listeners want to be exposed to on all platforms.
 The established brand identity of a particular programme, channel or station also helps to inform the viewer or listener about what content to expect.
 Some broadcasts will be designed to cater for particular interest groups and these broadcasts may be able to contain material which will not be suitable for general delivery in mainstream consumption time, on free-to-air television and radio.

 Pay television overall enjoys a less restrictive environment than free-to-air television.
-This is because of the choice customers make in paying to receive broadcasts and the protections they can provide to prevent inappropriate content being viewed by children and young people, including filtering technology and PIN codes.
+This is because of the choice customers make in paying to receive particular programmes and channels, and the protections they can provide to prevent inappropriate content being viewed by children and young people, including filtering technology and PIN codes.

 Since the switch from analogue to digital television, viewers of free-to-air television are also now able to block content by using filtering technology and PIN codes.
-Although this technology is already widely available, at the time of publishing this Codebook, public awareness of its availability is not yet widespread.
-Once it can be demonstrated that the availability of protections is well-known, it is expected that the Freeto-Air Television Code will require further review and modification.
+The increased ability for viewers to choose and control what they and the children and young people in their care watch means the responsibility for safe viewing is shared by broadcasters and viewers.
+In 2020, recognising the availability of filtering technology on free-to-air enabled televisions, some changes were made to the scheduling restrictions on free-toair television and placed an obligation on free-to-air broadcasters to promote the availability of filtering technology.
+The changes required broadcasters to ensure that clear information about the nature of the programme is provided to enable viewers to make appropriate viewing decisions.

 Our industry is rapidly changing and in this context, the Codebook must evolve as necessary to remain relevant and fit for purpose.
 It is expected that reviews of the codes will take place with more frequency than in the past to accommodate this.